loading spinner

 • Make it Easy: Start with 20-30 minutes of uninterrupted time for your chosen activity.
 Turn off notifications and prepare your space beforehand to remove potential distractions.

 • Make it Fun/Rewarding: Experiment with different activities until you find ones that make you forget to check your phone.
-Document your experiences to identify patterns, and block out specific times in your calendar for these activities.
+Block out specific times in your calendar for these activities.

 7. Use the 5-5-5 Stress Method